lokesh2108/DesignPatterns/README.md

 # DesignPatterns
-In this Project, we practice Different design Patterns inorder to get familiar with the concepts.
+In this Project, we practice different `Design Patterns` inorder to get familiar with the concepts.

 Implement a binary search tree with addition.
 You don’t have to implement delete on the tree.
 The tree contains Student objects.
 A student object contains first name, last name, red id, and GPA.
 You will implement the following patterns on your tree.